 USB mix tape – Maybe you remember, maybe you don’t.
 Chances are you’ve only seen it in the movies, with awkward teenage boys giving custom mix tapes to their crushes.
 Back in the day, people would take hits from the radio or from other tapes, mix them up onto a new tape, and give that unique playlist to their friend.

 Not only do we not use tapes that much anymore; we barely even use their CD replacements.
 Which is a shame, but I won’t go into that here.
 We listen to music digitally; we exchange mp3s and the like.
 Why not mix that with a bit of old-school music sharing sensibilities?
-Give them a USB disguised as a mix tape.
+Give them a USB from a supplier disguised as a mix tape.
 Get a unique playlist on there.
 Fill it with party anthems or whatever it is guys listen to together nowadays.

 You know what would be an even weirder gift, though?
 An actual CD.
 With actual, legal music on it.
 That you paid money for, that you got from a music store.
 Your friend would probably just give you a weird look, though.